trombik/ansible-role-zabbix_server/README.md

 create an API user, and use that user in your role.
 The role has all access, including access to the database.

+The role supports FreeBSD, OpenBSD, and Debian variants.

+The role is still in beta.

 ## Notes for all users

 The role does not support `MySQL`.